Ghosts, Dreams, Nothingness

 Agamemnon's ghost, and the murdered king recounts his humiliating fate,

-it's a vision to arouse pity, not horror.
+it's just embarrassing: a vision to arouse pity, not horror.

 He knew me at once